Home

 3. The issue has been examined and it has been decided to put some monetary limits with reference to drawal of the samples, which are as under :-

-(I) If the drawback amount per Shipping Bill is less than Rs.
-10,000/- then no sample should be drawn.
+cases where the drawback per Shipping Bill is between Rs.
+10,000/- and

 (b) Products with generic names and brand rate of drawback.
 Where goods are of generic nature but brand rates have been prescribed for an individual exporter, samples may be drawn once in six months;